jeffreytse/jekyll-theme-yat/_posts/2021-06-17-Promised Neverland Review.md

 As for the season 2 intro, I really liked it as well.
 This song has more of a "getting revenge"or "inspiration" vibe to it compared to the season 1 opening.
 [Season 2 Opening](https://www.youtube.com/watch?v=fx_okp_k0nU).
 I believe 0:47 is the best part of the opening.
 I believe this opening is a good opening for a mediocre/bad season.

+ As for the season 1 outro, I think the ending is decent, especially the introduction with the base, and the chorus with those high notes.
+[Season 1 Outro](https://www.youtube.com/watch?v=sZ9qdr5WcPY).
+As for the season 2 outro, I really enjoyed the outro, even more than the season 1 outro.
+The season 2 outro gives off such a mellow vibe, which is the main reason why I enjoy it.
+[Season 2 Outro](https://www.youtube.com/watch?v=AOofd4z4ugM).

 ### Any Flaws?
 I heard from a lot of people that season 2 for Promised Neverland is way different from the manga.
 I mean I can't really say personally since I have not read the manga, but many people online are saying it, so I'll assume that as well.
 One thing I didn't really like was the ending of Promised Neverland Season 2.